-UK Visa Refusal Appeal Procedure can be complex but helps in bringing successful outcome at times.
-At A Y & J Solicitors, our lawyers are dedicated, highly-experienced and intelligent to assist you to overcome this hurdle of appeal process and procedure.
-We take enormous pride that we get to know our clients and take the time to understand their matter fully so that we can provide the best possible immigration solution.
+The UK visa refusal appeal procedure can be a complex process.
+At A Y & J Solicitors, our lawyers are dedicated, highly experienced and able to help you overcome the difficulties of this appeal process.
+We take enormous pride in getting to know our clients and taking the time to fully understand their issues so that we can provide the best possible immigration solution.

-Many clients who come to us regarding an immigration appeal have spent months, sometimes years fighting UK Visas and Immigration (UKVI) and are worried.
-Not only do we provide the expert advice and representation they need, we give our clients the confidence that they are in the best hands if they have a good chance of achieving a positive result on their Appeal.
+Many clients who come to us regarding an immigration appeal have spent months, sometimes years fighting a decision by UK Visas and Immigration (UKVI).
+Not only do we provide the expert advice and representation they need, we also give our clients the confidence that they have a good chance of achieving a positive result on their Appeal.

-Under English law, normally, people who have had a court / government department negative decision which affects their life (such as whether they can enter or leave in the UK), have a right to appeal.
-The right to appeal is fundamental to the Rule of Law, and we believe it is necessary that migrants have full access to justice by being able to exercise their appeal rights.
+Under English law, people who have had a negative decision made by a court / government department which affects their life (such as whether they can enter or leave in the UK), normally have a right to appeal.
+This is fundamental to the Rule of Law, and we believe it is necessary that migrants have full access to justice by being able to exercise their appeal rights.

-Unfortunately, the British government has severely curtailed appeal rights for migrants applying for entry clearance or leave to remain mainly those applying under Points Based System and replace it with Administrative Review rights.
-Rights of appeal under the Points-Based-System have been removed, except in situations where it is alleged a refusal breaches the applicant’s human rights.
-Therefore, instructing an experienced lawyer who is familiar with the Immigration Laws is crucial, both at the visa application stage and when considering of pursuing an appeal.
+Unfortunately, the British government has severely curtailed appeal rights for migrants applying for entry clearance or leave to remain – mainly those applying under the points-based immigration system – and replaced it with Administrative Review rights.
+Rights of appeal under the points-based system have been removed, except in situations where it is alleged a refusal breaches the applicant’s human rights.
+Therefore, instructing an experienced lawyer who is familiar with immigration law is crucial, both at the visa application stage and when considering an appeal.

 Section 84 of the Nationality, Immigration and Asylum Act 2002 outlines valid grounds of appeal to the Immigration and Asylum Chamber, which are:

-- that the decision is not in accordance with the immigration rules
+- that the decision is not in accordance with immigration rules

-- that the decision is unlawful by virtue of Race and Religion section 19B
+- that the decision is unlawful by virtue of Race and Religion Act section 19B

-- that the decision is unlawful under the Human Rights Act, e. the decision is incompatible with the Convention rights of the appellant
+- that the decision is unlawful under the Human Rights Act, ie the decision is incompatible with the Convention rights of the appellant

 - that the appellant’s rights under the Community Treaties would be breached because they or a family member are an EEA national

-- that the decision is not in accordance with the law (other than the immigration rules)
+- that the decision is not in accordance with the law (other than immigration rules)

-- that discretion should have been exercised in a different way to how it was legally exercised by the initial decision maker
+- that discretion should have been exercised differently to how it was legally exercised by the initial decision maker

 An appeal must be lodged with the First-tier Tribunal (Immigration and Asylum) within 14 calendar days of the date you were sent the notice of decision if you are in the UK, and within 28 calendar days if you have been refused entry clearance and extended in certain circumstances.

-Immigration Appeals can be decided either orally or on the papers.
+Immigration appeals can be decided either orally or through papers.
 In many cases, an oral hearing is preferable as it allows the appellant (or, in the case of entry clearance appeals, an A Y & J lawyer) to respond to submissions made by the Respondent (UKVI) and questions raised by the latter or the immigration judge.
-In cases where the appellant was refused visa, we managed to overturned decisions in our client’s favour without the need of reaching the Tribunal for full hearing at times.
-Such a success saves our client’s time, money and the stress during appeal process.
-By instructing us to manage your appeal matter, you can be confident the matter will be managed by professionals.
-Should a Tribunal hearing prove inevitable, we will provide you with full advice, support and representation.
+In cases where the appellant was refused a visa, we have managed to overturn decisions in our client’s favour before reaching a tribunal hearing.
+Such a success saves clients time, money and avoids stress.
+By instructing us with your appeal matter, you can be confident it will be managed by professionals.
+Should a tribunal hearing prove inevitable, we’ll provide full advice, support and representation.

-Regarding immigration appeals, the parties include the Immigration and Asylum Chamber, the Respondent (the Secretary of State, Entry Clearance Officer or Visa Officer depending on the type of appeal), the appellant and in some cases, the legal representation of the appellant, i.e. a firm of solicitors.
-Your solicitor will prepare appellant’s bundles and serve to all relevant parties.
-The Home Office also has duty to serve respondent’s bundle to all relevant parties.
-Once the appeal has been lodged and a certificate of fee satisfaction issued, the Tribunal will send a copy of the notice of appeal and any accompanying documents to the Home Office and issue a notice of hearing and directions.
+During immigration appeals, parties include the Immigration and Asylum Chamber, the Respondent (the Secretary of State, Entry Clearance Officer or Visa Officer depending on the type of appeal), the appellant and in some cases, the legal representation of the appellant, i.e. a firm of solicitors.
+Your solicitor will prepare appellant’s bundles and serve them to all relevant parties.
+The Home Office also has duty to serve a respondent’s bundle to all relevant parties.
+Once the appeal has been lodged and a certificate of fee satisfaction issued, the tribunal will send a copy of the notice of appeal and any accompanying documents to the Home Office and issue a notice of hearing and directions.

-Why Choose A Y & J Solicitors for Immigration Appeals after UK Visa Refusal?
+Why choose A Y & J Solicitors for your immigration appeal after a UK visa refusal?

-A Y & J Solicitors is regulated by SRA and can help with every aspect of an immigration appeal.
+A Y & J Solicitors is regulated by SRA (Solicitors Regulation Authority) and can help with every aspect of an immigration appeal.
 We will prepare the necessary paperwork and represent you before the tribunal.

-Our team has extensive experience with appeals on a variety of PBS, human rights visa applications, EEA Applications Appeal, Appendix FM applications and we approach each case with the expert attention and intervention that is needed for the best possible outcome.
-Our past successes include quite complex and difficult appeal matters; however, our clients benefit from our ability to break down legal concepts into everyday language.
+Our team has extensive experience with appeals on a variety of technicalities including the points-based system, human rights visa applications, EEA Applications Appeal, Appendix FM applications and we approach each case with the expert attention and intervention that is needed for the best possible outcome.
+Our past successes include quite complex and difficult appeal matters but our clients always benefit from our ability to break down legal concepts into everyday language.

 We can accommodate our clients in a variety of ways, including in-house consultations at our central London office, or online / telephone/skype meetings.
 Our team and lawyers know some international languages, including Indian (incl.
 Hindi & Gujarati), Romanian, Albanian, Italian, French.

-The length of time it takes to conclude your appeal will depend on the complexities of your case.
+The time it takes to conclude your appeal will depend on the complexities of your case.
 It sometimes takes several months.
-However, it is important to note that we try our best to resolve matters before a tribunal hearing taking place.
+However, it is important to note that we try our best to resolve matters before a tribunal hearing takes place.

-By working with us, you can be confident we will ensure your legal right to remain in the UK is protected, wherever possible.
+By choosing A Y & J Solicitors to handle your appeal, you can be confident we will ensure your legal right to remain in the UK is protected, wherever possible.